LIMUNIMI/RicordiArchiveOMR/README.md

 > [!IMPORTANT]
 > If you like our work and use it in your work, cite us:
 >
-> Simonetta F., Mondal R., Ludovico A., Ntalampiras S. "_Optical Music Recognition in Manuscripts from the Ricordi Archive_", AudioMostly 2024, Milan, Italy.
+> Simonetta F., Mondal R., Ludovico L. A., Ntalampiras S. "_Optical Music Recognition in Manuscripts from the Ricordi Archive_", AudioMostly 2024, Milan, Italy.
 DOI: https://doi.org/10.1145/3678299.3678324

 ## Setup